THE STEWARD LEADER

 I think the more important point is how we as American christians measure success.
 If we measure success based on a Western/North American model of growth and expansion, of things getting bigger and better and faster, then I’m not sure that the concept of steward leader will ever make sense.
 And frankly, I hope it won’t.

 To what degree have we allowed worldly values to become Kingdom goals?

-I think it needs to force us back to ask the question, “how should we be measuring success in the kingdom of god?” i don’t find anywhere in Scripture that says that growth and expansion are god’s way of measuring success.
-And so to what degree have we allowed worldly values to become Kingdom goals?
-What would happen if we asked the question, “What is god’s ultimate purpose and measurement of success for my organization?”
-And of course we would start with things like faithfulness, like personal transformation, like community—a lot of the things that come out of the steward leader model.
+I think it needs to force us back to ask the question, “how should we be measuring success in the kingdom of God?”
+I don’t find anywhere in Scripture that says that growth and expansion are God’s way of measuring success.
+And so to what degree have, we allowed worldly values to become Kingdom goals?
+What would happen if we asked the question, “What are God’s ultimate purpose and measurement of success for my organization?”
+And of course, we would start with things like faithfulness, like personal transformation, like community—a lot of the things that come out of the steward leader model.
 And then i think steward leadership fits in perfectly to bring about that sort of success in an organization.